bigwiv/Biopython-cn/chr6.rst

     VKAHGKKVLGAFSDGLAHLDNLKGTFATLSELHCDKLHVDPENFRLLGNVLVCVLAHHFG
     KEFTPPVQAAYQKVVAGVANALAHKYH

-Let°Øs start by creating a complete ``needle`` command line object in one
+Let‚Äôs start by creating a complete ``needle`` command line object in one
 go:

 .. code:: verbatim